MSc in Data Science

+MSc in Data Science

+>

-- When you're looking to find the right place to study, some things really matter.
+> - When you're looking to find the right place to study, some things really matter.
 For Birkbeck students, it's our reputation and the quality of our teaching

-- The programme starts in October each year.
+> - The programme starts in October each year.
 Applications should be made online (a link will be available soon).
-Interviews begin in February.
+Interviews begin in mid-January.
 Home applicants are invited for an interview that contains a short aptitude test.
 Studying the aptitude test notes helps applicants in preparing for the test.

-- Your applications will be processed by the College Registry and we will be in touch to tell you what to do next.
+> - Your applications will be processed by the College Registry and we will be in touch to tell you what to do next.